 Submission Criteria: There is no limit on the number of people that each organization or individual can nominate.
 However, submissions will be judged on quality, not quantity.
 In other words, nominees will not benefit from multiple submissions made by the same affiliated company.
 Companies are also encouraged to nominate individuals outside of their organizations.

 Past winners can be nominated again, but their submissions should focus on their most recent achievements.
 Submissions for nominees who have not won should include achievements from throughout their careers.

 Each submission should include an application statement prepared as a Word doc and attached to the online form.
-There is no maximum length, but it should be at least 300 words.
+There is no maximum length, but it must be at least 300 words.
 Each nomination, however, must be substantial in describing what makes the individual or team exceptional and how they are influencing the industry.
 It must also clearly describe how they fit into the category or categories for which they are nominated.

 Nominators can also submit supplementary materials including visual materials, samples, testimonials, charts, diagrams, etc. Files under about 50MB can be submitted as attachments along with your application.
 For anything larger contact firstname.lastname@example.org for information about our ftp server.